csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 have reasonably high quality audio playback capabilities, so this can work quite well.

-Just to prove that everything is working, start the *Csound app*.
+Just to prove that everything is working, start the *Csound for Android* app.
 Go to the app menu, select the *Examples* item, select the *Xanadu* example, and it will be loaded into Csound.
-Then click on the *Start* button.
-Its name should change to *Stop*, and Csound's runtime messages should begin to scroll down the black pane at the bottom of the screen.
+Then click on the *RUN* command.
+Its name should change to *STOP*, and Csound's runtime messages should begin to scroll down the *MESSAGES* tab.
 At the same time, you should hear the piece play.
-You can stop the performance at any time by selecting the *Stop* button, or you can let the performance complete on its own.
+You can stop the performance at any time by selecting the *STOP* command, or you can let the performance complete on its own.

 That's all there is to it.
 You can scroll up and down in the messages pane if you need to find a particular message, such as an error or